-Librarians with collection development responsibilities also determine which vendors are most appropriate for their purchases.
-Library vendors are generally preferred as they may offer substantial discounts, expedited shipping, and special packaging.
-The Materials Management Department processes material upon arrival and materials are made available to patrons in a timely manner.
+Librarians with collection development responsibilities determine which vendors are most appropriate for their purchases.
+Library vendors are generally preferred, as they may offer substantial discounts, expedited shipping, MARC records, and special packaging.
+The Collection Services Department processes most material upon arrival and materials are made available to patrons in a timely manner.

 Materials are cataloged according to standard library practices, with ease of access in mind.
-Public services managers may work with the Executive Director and the Materials Management manager to customize the organization of materials to facilitate patron access.
+Public services managers may work with the Executive Director and the Collection Services manager to customize the organization of materials to facilitate patron access.